Numbers Chapter 2

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-so they pitched by their standards, and so they set forward, every one after their families, according to the house of their fathers.
+so they camped by their banners, and so they set forward, every one after their families, according to the house of their fathers.

 Leave a Reply